Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 - Added user interface support for mobile devices.
 - Added a Dockerfile for deployment to containers.

-**February 15, 2025**
+**February 15, 2025, v1.0.6**
 - The streaming option appeared in the full-scale o1 models.
-It works seamlessly with v1.0.5.
 - Added gradient header text, **Thinking...**, which is visible while the model is not streaming or does not support streaming output.
 - Added the ability to freeze automatic scrolling if the user's scroll position is not at the bottom of the text.